Carole is a trained artist and qualified teacher who has lived in beautiful Shropshire for over eighteen years.

 Dystonic Forms is a community project which draws upon creative forms of art and sculpture to express experiences of living with Dystonia, kindly supported by the Arts Council National Lottery Project Grants.

 Dystonia is an unexplained neurological condition.
-Globally, dystonia is one of the most common movement disorders, alongside Parkinson’s Disease and Tremor however, relatively few people have heard of it.
+Globally, Dystonia is one of the most common movement disorders, alongside Parkinson’s Disease and Tremor however, relatively few people have heard of it.

-Artist Carole Thorpe-Gunner, the spearhead behind the Dystonic Forms project, designed the project to creatively unify others with the condition and similar movement disorders, such as Parkinson’s and MS.
+Artist Carole Thorpe-Gunner, the spearhead behind the Dystonic Forms project, designed the project to creatively unify others living with the condition and similar movement disorders, such as Parkinson’s and MS.

-View the Dystonic Forms Exhibition e-book
+You can view the Dystonic Forms Exhibition e-book online.